cianleypoldt/zenoa-engine/README.md

 ### Circle-Polygon Collisions

-Collisions between circles and polygons use a **face projection method**, projecting the circle center onto polygon edges to identify contact.
-This avoids excessive branching while maintaining consistent behavior across shape types.
+Collisions between circles and polygons use a **face projection method**, projecting the circle center onto the nearst two polygon edges and using the circles radius to identify contact.

 <img src="media/convex_circle_impulse.gif" alt="Convex + circle impulse and friction resolution" width="100%" />

 ### Walls and Borders

-Static boundaries are handled with a **deepest-point resolution** strategy.
-This ensures stable contact, prevents tunneling, and keeps objects confined to the expected play area.
+Static boundaries are handled per **deepest-point resolution**, preventing two polygon verticies from recieving the same impulse if both contact the wall in simulation step.

 ---